Enrique1987/data_solution_architect/Deciphering_Data_Architectures.md

 ### Types of Data Architectures.

-####DWH
-Relational data consumption, with difficulties to scale in terms of cost and volume.
+`DWH`Relational data consumption, with difficulties to scale in terms of cost and volume.

-####Data Lake

-Introduced in 2010, is like a giant repository of files that had the potential to be consumed.
+`Data Lake` Introduced in 2010, is like a giant repository of files that had the potential to be consumed.
 It comes right on the heels of the rise of Big Data.
-It solves the scalability problems of DWH but encounteres several obstagles.
+It solves the scalability problems of DWH but encounteres several obstagles:

-- `Management`: Without excessive control they run the risk of runing into a data swamp.
-Users importing data, without metadat to support operations such as traceability or lineage.
+ - `managemet` Lack of ACID and lineage properties led to redundat data problems.
-- `user skills`: end-users were far from having the necessary skills to be able to deal with this data.
+ - `lack of skills` end users were far from being able to use this data properly (jupyter notebooks etc...).

+`MDW modern Data Warehouse`: combine the benefits of both relationa DWH and Data Lake integrating various technologies to support data staging, preparation, security and compliance.
+ - While Lakes primarily store raw, unstructured data, MDL support both.
+ - Performance: Combining the processing power of DWH with the storage capacity of Data lakes, MDW offer improve performance.
+ - Real-Time Data Processing.